-What is the Witness Stones Project about?
+What is the Witness Stones Project?

 If the Stolpersteine project was started as a way to remember the victims of the Holocaust, doesn’t your project take away from that project by changing the subject or focus?

-Before we started the Witness Stone project, we corresponded with the project leaders in Germany and let them know what our plans are in the United States.
+Before we started the Witness Stone Project, we corresponded with the project leaders in Germany and let them know what our plans are in the United States.
 They saw no conflict of interest and wished us good luck.

-We feel that there is no overlap but there are similarities.
+We feel that there is no overlap, but there are similarities.
 Approximately 6 million Jews were murdered in the Holocaust and 4-6 million African slaves died in the Trans-Atlantic slave trade even before they arrived in the New World.
 Both peoples were forcibly taken from their homes.
 Both groups were singled out and identified by race.

 What will the stones tell us about the enslaved persons and who will decide what the stones say?

 The enslaved were not always identified by name in census forms, wills, vital records, and property records.
 When we know their date of birth and death, that information will often be included.
 If we know what work they performed, we will list that.
 We will list their date of purchase and their date of emancipation if we have it.
 We may also say whether they were still enslaved at death.

 Our position is that the Witness Stones need not say everything about the slave or enslaved person.
 We hope that project and the Witness Stones themselves will pique the interest of the researcher and viewer of the stones to cause them to find out more about the enslaved persons and slavery.